xrazis/haris.razis.com/content/posts/cappadocia.md

 ### Istanbul -> Kavala

+Our plan was to stay at Xánthi, but due to a national holiday, we could not find any last-minute accommodation.
+We decided to stay at Kavála, about 45 minutes away.
+Kavála pleasantly surprised us, as it was located next to the sea with a cared-for city center.

 {{< figure src="/blog/cappadocia/20241027_200708.webp"
 attr="A hipster observed in his natural habitat.
 We got as close as we could without disturbing him." width=100% align=center link="/blog/cappadocia/20241027_200708.webp" target="_blank" >}}

 ### Kavala -> Athens

+The last stretch was 650 km of highway.
+It is an absolute nightmare to drive at 130–140 km/hr on such boring roads.
+I have concluded that these kinds of kilometers should be done either by car at the same speed or by 160+ hp bikes at 240 km/hr.
+No exception.
+No compromise.

 {{< figure src="/blog/cappadocia/PXL_20241028_094405525.webp"
 attr="There was a BMW group ride in the rest area, so we chose to stay away from them, just in case."